madnuttah/unbound-docker/README.md

 The image versioning scheme follows unbound - complemented by a dash and the desired image revision, for example `1.19.0-0`.

-There are nightly builds of the image available each early morning from Monday to Friday at about 2:00 UTC.
+There are nightly builds of the image available each midnight UTC from Monday to Friday.
 You can pull the image using it's `nightly` tag:

 `docker pull madnuttah/unbound:nightly`